Hungary VAT guide

 Resident businesses

-Hungarian-established businesses must register for VAT once annual turnover exceeds HUF 20 million
+Hungarian-established businesses must register for VAT once annual turnover exceeds the small business exemption threshold (currently HUF 12 million).
+Businesses below this threshold may opt for a VAT exemption regime.

 Non-established businesses

-There is not VAT threshold in Hungary.
-VAT registration is required from the first taxable supply in Hungary, unless One-Stop Shop rules apply.
+There is not VAT threshold in Hungary for non-established businesses.
+VAT registration is required from the first taxable supply in Hungary, unless One-Stop Shop (OSS) rules apply.

-Distance sales: Businesses carrying out distance sales of goods are not obliged to register if their total EU-wide distance sales are below the €10,000 threshold.
+Distance sales: Businesses carrying out cross-border sales of goods are not required to register for VAT if their total EU-wide distance sales are below the €10,000 threshold.
 Once exceeded, VAT must be accounted for in the customer’s country via OSS or local VAT registration.

 VAT return filing and deadlines

-In Hungary, the VAT return frequency depends on the taxpayer’s net VAT payable.
+In Hungary, the VAT return frequency depends on the taxpayer’s annual net VAT payable.

-- Where the net VAT payable is below HUF 250,000, the filing frequency is annually.
+- Where the annual net VAT payable is below HUF 250,000, the filing frequency is annual.

-- Where the net VAT payable is HUF 1,000,000, or more, the filing frequency is monthly.
+- Where the annual net VAT payable is HUF 1,000,000 or more, the filing frequency is monthly.

 Newly VAT-registered taxpayers generally file monthly returns during the initial period of registration.